 A time zone refers to the local time of a region or a country.
-Generally each country uses one time zone but few of the countries shares multiple time zones due to its geological areas.
+Generally, each country uses one time zone but few of the countries share multiple time zones due to their geological areas.

 It is always an important thing to set a correct time zone in your system.
-Many of applications are build with time crucial.
-So it is necessary to set correct time zone to work application correctly.
+Many applications are built with time crucial.
+So it is necessary to set the correct time zone to work the application correctly.

-This tutorial will help you to check current time zone of system and also set the new time zone on Linux based systems.
+This tutorial will help you to check the current time zone of the system and also set the new time zone on Linux-based systems.

 Check Current Timezone

-The above command shows that this system is running in UTC timezone.
+The above command shows that this system is running in the UTC timezone.

 The Linux keeps time zone relegated files are available under /usr/share/zoneinfo directory.
 There you can find all the available time zone.

-You can choose one of the below methods to change Linux system time zone via command line.
+You can choose one of the below methods to change the Linux system time zone via the command line.

-Use of timedatectl command is the proffered way to set or change time zone on a Linux system.
-First find all the available timezones on your system.
+Use of timedatectl command is the proffered way to set or change the time zone on a Linux system.
+You can list all the available timezones with the following command.

-Search for the required time zone in above command.
-Next use following command to set new time zone on your system.
+Find out the correct time zone for your system in the above result.
+Next, use the following command to set a new time zone to the Linux system.

 sudo timedatectl set-timezone "America/Los_Angeles"